SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_1-Introduction_to_Python_Programming/1-Basics_of_Python/6 - String Operations.md

 - *Negative indexing starts from backward with the last character having an index value -1.
 Following this P would have an index value of -18 and n would have an index value of -13.
 Hence, to extract python, you need to give start index -18 and end index as -12.
 Note here that you shouldn't provide -13 for the same reason that end index isn't included.*

 #### Operations on Strings?!

-The len() function in Python returns the length of the string when a string is passed as an argument.
+Qn: The len() function in Python returns the length of the string when a string is passed as an argument.
 For example, len(‘Python’) would return an integer value 6.

 With this in mind, what would be the output of the following code?